-Upon admission to the PhD program, a Portfolio Advisory Committee (PAC) will be appointed by the Graduate Director for the graduate student.
-The PAC is composed of three faculty members chaired by the primary advisor.
+Upon admission to the PhD program, the Graduate Director will appoint a Portfolio Advisory Committee (PAC) for the graduate student.
+The PAC is composed of three tenured or tenure track faculty members chaired by the primary advisor.
 This PAC will provide guidance to the student on coursework and in the development of their Comprehensive Portfolio, and conduct the Comprehensive Portfolio Assessment (CPA), which is required for Advancement to Candidacy.
-Upon completion of the CPA, the PAC will provide the graduate office with the Portfolio Assessment Summary Form.
-The details of the PAC and CPA are provided in Appendix H.
+Upon completion of the CPA, the PAC will provide the graduate office with the Portfolio Assessment Summary Form (on the Intranet).
+The details of the PAC and CPA are provided in Appendix B. The Department does not allow CPA defenses or PAC meetings in the summer term (except for the pre-scheduled PAC meetings the week before the semester begins).
+For an exception to this policy, students must first confirm that all existing committee members are available and willing to participate in a summer defense or meeting.
+The advisor must then write to the Department Chair and Graduate Director asking for a summer defense or meeting as an exception to the policy.

-1.5 Doctoral Student Advisory Committee
+1.5 Doctoral Student Advisory Committee (DSAC)

 After advancing to pre-candidacy, each student will select members to serve on a DSAC in consultation with the advisor.
 The DSAC should include a minimum of four people, all of whom are (or will become) members of the Graduate Faculty of the University of Maryland.

+- At least 2 within GEOG

+- At least 2 tenured or tenure track

+- At least 1 not in GEOG

-At least three must be members of the Geographical Sciences Faculty (tenured/tenure-track, research faculty, or lecturers), and two must be tenured/tenure-track members.
-One member must be from outside of the department.
-See Diagram at Appendix D. Although not required at this point, it might be helpful to select your Dean's Representative, who will be a required member of the student's dissertation examining committee (DEC).
+Although not required at this point, it might be helpful to select your Dean's Representative, who will be a required member of the student's dissertation examining committee (DEC).